Pots and Pans Buying Guide

 - Fantastic heat distribution properties which aid cooking as there are no hot spots

-- Whilst it is an excellent choice, copper tends to be more expensive than aluminum and stainless steel and requires a certain amount of care
+- Whilst it is an excellent choice, copper tends to be more expensive than aluminium and stainless steel and requires a certain amount of care

 - We recommend you invest in a high quality copper cleaner to keep copper cookware at its best

-- Fantastically lightweight, perfect if you struggle to maneuver heavier pans
+- Fantastically lightweight, perfect if you struggle to manoeuvre heavier pans

 - Economical to buy and excellent heat conductor

 - Easy to clean and resistant to chips, cracks, scratches and peeling